-Optional attributes Description

-MonitorReservation If the value is 1 and SCSI-3 fencing is used, the agent monitors the SCSI reservation on the disk group.
+Optional attributes Description UmountVolumes This attribute enables the DiskGroup resource to forcefully go offline even if open volumes are mounted outside of VCS control.
+When the value of this attribute is 1 and the disk group has open volumes, the following occurs: The agent attempts to unmount the file systems on open volumes.
+If required, the agent attempts to kill all VCS managed and un-managed applications using the file systems on those open volumes.
+The agent attempts to forcefully unmount the file systems to close the volumes.
+Type and dimension: integer-scalar Default: 0 MonitorReservation If the value of this attribute is 1 and SCSI-3 fencing is used, the agent monitors the SCSI reservation on the disk group.
 If the reservation is missing, the Monitor agent function takes the resource offline.

-Type and dimension: boolean-scalar

-Default: 0

-Note: If the MonitorReservation attribute is set to 0, and the value of the cluster-wide attribute UseFence is set to SCSI3, and the disk group is imported without SCSI reservation, then the monitor agent function takes the service group containing the disk group resource offline.
+Type and dimension: boolean-scalar Default: 0 Note: If the MonitorReservation attribute is set to 0, the value of the cluster-wide attribute UseFence is set to SCSI3, and the disk group is imported without SCSI reservation, then the monitor agent function takes the service group containing the disk group resource offline.

-Description Determines whether to panic the node if the disk group becomes disabled or monitor operation times out.
+Optional attributes Description PanicSystemOnDGLoss Determines whether to panic the node if the disk group becomes disabled or monitor program times out.
 A loss of storage connectivity can cause the disk group to become disabled.
-VxVM commands not responding properly can cause monitor operation to timeout.
+VxVM commands not responding properly can cause monitor program to timeout.
 Note: System administrators may want to set a high value for FaultOnMonitorTimeout to increase system tolerance.
-This attribute accepts the following values: 0: Do not halt the system 1: halt the system if either disk group goes into disabled state or the disk group resource faults due to monitor timeout 2: halt the system only if disk group goes into disabled state 3: halt the system only if disk group resource faults due to monitor timeout If the value of the attribute is 0, and the disk group becomes disabled, the following occurs: ■ If the cluster has I/O fencing enabled (Cluster level attribute UseFence set to SCSI3), the monitor operation on the DiskGroup resource is reported OFFLINE.
-This results in the agent to call clean to take the DiskGroup resource offline.
+This attribute accepts the following values: 0: Do not halt the system 1: halt the system if either disk group goes into disabled state or the disk group resource faults due to monitor timeout 2: halt the system if disk group goes into disabled state 3: halt the system if disk group resource faults due to monitor timeout If the value of the attribute is 0 and the disk group becomes disabled, the following occurs: If the cluster has I/O fencing enabled, the DiskGroup resource is marked as FAULTED.
+This state results in the agent attempting to take the service group offline.
 As part of bringing the DiskGroup resource offline, the agent attempts to deport the disabled disk group.
-The clean operation succeeds even if the disabled disk group fails to deport and the DiskGroup resource enters into FAULTED state.
-This state enables the failover of the service group that contains the DiskGroup resource.
-To fail back the service group containing the DiskGroup resource, manually deport the disk group after restoring storage connectivity on the failed node.
+Even if disabled disk group fails to deport, the DiskGroup resource enters the FAULTED state.
+This state enables the failover of the service group that contains the resource.
+To fail back the DiskGroup resource, manually deport the disk group after restoring storage connectivity.
 If the cluster does not use I/O fencing, a message is logged and the resource is reported ONLINE.
 The resource is reported ONLINE so that it does not fail over, which ensures data integrity.